Battle Of Saipan

 The Japanese had cleverly marked the bay with flags to demarcate the shooting range.
 That allowed them to destroy almost 20 amphibious tanks.
 They also installed barbed wire, machine gun emplacements and trenches.
 This greatly increased American casualties.
 Despite the casualties the Marines had taken the beachhead by nightfall.
 The Japanese responded by counter attacking at night which resulted in them losing many men.

 On the 16th of June the 27th Infantry Division landed and pushed towards the airfield at As Lito.
 The Japanese responded by attacking at night once again producing results that forced Saito to abandon the airfield.
 The attack at As Lito came as a surprise to the Japanese high command as they expected attacks to be focused further south.
 On the 15th of June the Japanese attacked at the Philippine Sea.
 The battle resulted in huge losses for the Japanese as they lost 3 aircraft carriers and hundreds of planes.
+On July 7, some 4,000 Japanese troops, realizing they could not hold out much longer, mounted the largest banzai charge of the war.
+Virtually all the attackers were killed, but two battalions of the U.S. Army’s 105th Infantry Regiment, 27th Infantry Division, were also decimated.

 Featured Article About The Battle Of Saipan